USS Badger (FF-1071): 1986–1989

 Badger continued to carry out training missions in the Hawaiian operating area well into 1988.
 Late in March, she embarked on a series of battle readiness exercises that carried out during a four-week cruise to the west coast.
 The warship returned to Pearl Harbor from that assignment at the end of April and then spent the following five weeks in port.
 She resumed local training missions on 9 June, but those lasted less than a fortnight.
 On 22 June, Badger stood out of Pearl Harbor on her way to the Far East as part of a task group built around Carl Vinson.
 Though she made most of the crossing with the task group, Badger did not remain a part of it throughout the deployment.
 She parted company with the unit on 4 July and headed for Japan, arriving in Yokosuka on the 16th.
 After five days of repairs and upkeep, the frigate set sail for the Philippines on 22 July.
 She reached Subic Bay on the 27th but remained only three days, putting to sea again on the 30th bound for Singapore.
 Her visit to Singapore, however, proved a brief one, shortened by orders on 6 August to rescue Vietnamese refugees in the vicinity of the Spratly Islands.
 On the 9th, Badger took on board 57 survivors of a group that had originally numbered 104 and sailed for the Philippines.
+The tragedy of this rescue was that it resulted in only 57 people survived by any means necessary.
+Some of the crew witnessed that acts of cannibalism had taken place.

 The warship disembarked the refugees at Subic Bay on the 10th and, after several days of upkeep, set out for Japan again.
 During the remainder of August and the first part of September, Badger called at a succession of Japanese ports.
 On 12 September, she put to sea from Yokosuka for two weeks of operations in the East China Sea with a task group formed around Midway.
 She then visited Pusan, South Korea, on 28 and 29 September, before returning to sea for two weeks of surveillance operations in the Sea of Japan.
 In mid-October, the frigate visited Chinhae, Korea, for five days and then carried out four days of training with units of the South Korean Navy.
 Next came a call each at Pusan in late October and at Hong Kong early in November.
 Badger returned to Subic Bay on 11 November and made preparations for the voyage back to Hawaii.
 The last 7th Fleet assignment of her Navy career came to an end on 22 November when she embarked on that final western Pacific passage.